 The need for our work

-Across Africa, millions of people are unable to fulfil their potential because of a basic lack of books and reading resources.
+Around the world, millions of people are unable to fulfil their potential because of a basic lack of books and reading resources.

 Literacy and access to information have been shown to reduce poverty, providing opportunities for work, increasing household income, even improving the health of children.
 A child born to a mother who can read is 50% more likely to survive past the age of five.